When To Use a Load Balancer

 Below are two scenarios to further explain why using a SpinUp Load Balancer is always a good idea in any environment.

-Single Server no Load Balancer
+Single Server with no Load Balancer

-Single Sever With Load Balancer
+Single Server With Load Balancer

 In this scenario you have a single Cloud Server behind a single Load Balancer.
 If issues do arise with the underlying Load Balancer it will be migrated to a new hardware cluster.
 You might see a few packets drop as the networking is brought over.
-End users should notice no issues and might need to reload the page.
+End users should notice no issues or might need to reload the page.
 Or if there is an issue on the server side you could then redeploy the node and add it behind the existing Load Balancer.
 After adding this new node your site will be back online and no need to wait for DNS or put any other items on the consumers of your service.

 Deploy a SpinUp Load Balancer and continue your journey into the cloud!